 Central Australian Exploring and Prospecting Association’s expedition.
-In conjunction with the Victorian Branch, the Society began to organize an expedition to explore the Lake Amadeus region of Central Australia in 1887.
+In conjunction with the Victorian Branch of the Geographical Society of Australasia, the Society began to organise an expedition to explore the Lake Amadeus region of Central Australia in 1887.
 However, insufficient funds were raised and a private company, the Central Australian Exploring and Prospecting Association, was formed, raising the balance of the necessary £5,000 capital.
 The Expedition, led by Society foundation member William Henry Tietkens, set out from Glen Helen Station, west of Alice Springs, with 12 camels on 16 April 1889.
-On reaching the Western Australian border, Tietkens discovered and named Lake Macdonald after the Victorian Branch secretary.
-Returning east, the party determined the extent of Lake Amadeus, which Tietkens had first visited as second in command to Ernest Giles in 1874.
-They continued via Mount Olga and Ayers Rock, arriving at Charlotte Waters Telegraph Station on 15 August 1889, where Tietkens telegraphed the Society after an absence of four months.
-The Expedition added much to the geography of Central Australia but the geological samples revealed no mineral prospects and the botanical specimens added little to the records of Central Australian flora.
+On reaching the Western Australian border, Tietkens reconnoitred and named Lake Macdonald (Karrkurutinyja) after the Victorian Branch secretary.
+Returning east, the party determined the extent of Lake Amadeus, which Tietkens had first visited as second-in-command to Ernest Giles in 1874.
+They continued via Kata Tjuta (Mount Olga) and Uluru (Ayers Rock), arriving at Charlotte Waters Telegraph Station on 15 August 1889, where Tietkens telegraphed the Society after an absence of four months.
+The Expedition added further knowledge of the geography of Central Australia but the geological samples revealed no mineral prospects and the botanical specimens added little to the existing records of Central Australian flora.

 Elder Scientific Exploration Expedition.
-Possibly the most ambitious Australian expedition of all time was the Elder Scientific Exploration Expedition.
+Possibly the most ambitious European expedition of Australia was the Elder Scientific Exploration Expedition.
 Sir Thomas Elder financed the Expedition which was organised and run by the Society.
 Elder had maintained an active interest in exploration over many years and although he knew there was little prospect of finding good pastoral country, he was aware that very little scientific work had been done in the Australian deserts.
 Though many earlier expeditions into the interior had collected plant and animal specimens, and in some cases had naturalists in their parties, the rigours and demands of exploring had resulted in only limited scientific success.
-Elder believed that, properly organised and led, an expedition could fulfil bodily functions satisfactorily.
-The Expedition led by David Lindsay, left the railway at Warrina, south of Oodnadatta, on 2 May 1891 on a 6,886 kilometre journey that was to last 12 months.
+Elder believed that, properly organised and led, an expedition could successfully meet its objectives.
+The Expedition led by David Lindsay, left the railway at Warrina, south of Oodnadatta, on 2 May 1891 on a 6,886-kilometre journey that was to last twelve months.
 The party was one of the strongest and best equipped expeditions ever sent into inland Australia and consisted of 14 men (three of them scientists) and 44 camels.
 Conditions for travel were favourable at first, with abundant feed and, fresh water.
-However, in mid July the Expedition crossed into Western Australia and experienced very difficult drought affected country.
-Many of the surface waters considered permanent by earlier explorers like Giles, Gosse and Forrest had dried up.
+However, in mid-July the Expedition crossed into Western Australia and experienced very difficult drought affected country.
+Many of the surface waters considered permanent by earlier European explorers like Giles, Gosse and Forrest had dried up.
 After a series of unsuccessful probes into the west and northwest, Lindsay decided to strike southwest to Giles’ Queen Victoria Spring.
 The Spring was reached on 23 September 1891 after one of the longest waterless forced marches in the history of Australian exploration, the camels having covered 868 kilometres on an allowance of only 36 litres of water per animal.
 They continued on to Fraser Range Station and recuperated before heading north to the Murchison River and the second phase of the Expedition.
 But the Expedition was dogged by psychological as well as physical problems and matters came to a head on 31 December with the resignation of the scientific officers.
 Lindsay went to Geraldton and telegraphed the Society for further direction and on 20 January 1892 he was recalled to Adelaide.
 The Expedition continued eastwards to the Lake Carnegie area under the command of the surveyor, Lawrence Allen Wells.
-They discovered traces of gold at Lake Way which was soon to be the scene of the Wiluna Goldfield.
-Elder however, decided to terminate the Expedition on 4 March 1892 and Wells, returning to civilisation in the Murchison District, was notified by telegram that the Expedition was to be abandoned.
+They found traces of gold at Lake Way which was soon to be the scene of the Wiluna Goldfield.
+However, Elder decided to terminate the Expedition on 4 March 1892 and Wells, on reaching the Murchison District, was notified by telegram that the Expedition was to be abandoned.

 Crossing the Simpson Desert .
-‘There is still one patch of Australia where the white man’s foot has never trodden, and that is the sand-ridge desert in the south east corner of the Northern Territory north of Lake Eyre.’
+“There is still one patch of Australia where the white man’s foot has never trodden, and that is the sand-ridge desert in the south east corner of the Northern Territory north of Lake Eyre.”
 These were the words of Dr Cecil Thomas Madigan when he addressed the Society in 1928.
-The following year the President, industrialist Alfred Allen Simpson (who had been Lord Mayor of Adelaide from 1913-15), contributed generously to the expenses of Madigan’s aerial reconnaissance over Lake Eyre and the vast unexplored sand hill desert.
-After the flights Madigan considered hat the desert and its endless parallel sand dunes ‘… must surely be one of the most uniform topographical areas in the world’.
+The following year the President, industrialist Alfred Allen Simpson (who had been Lord Mayor of Adelaide from 1913-15), contributed generously to the expenses of Madigan’s aerial reconnaissance over Kati Thanda (Lake Eyre) and the vast sand hill desert, previously unexplored by Europeans.
+After the flights Madigan considered that the desert and its endless parallel sand dunes “… must surely be one of the most uniform topographical areas in the world.”
 It was as yet unnamed and Madigan proposed calling it the ‘Simpson Desert’ after the President of the Society, to which Simpson replied that he ‘… would not object to having his name attached to so inhospitable a region’.
-Madigan, with Simpson’s financial assistance, led a camel borne scientific expedition across the Simpson Desert in the winter of 1939.
-His major focus was obtaining information on the natural sciences of the Desert and the party included three scientists and 19 camels.
+Madigan, with Simpson’s financial assistance, led a camel-borne scientific expedition across the Simpson Desert in the winter of 1939.
+His major focus was obtaining information on the flora and fauna of the Desert, and the party included three scientists and 19 camels.
 Madigan’s route from Charlotte Waters crossed the northern half of the Desert to Birdsville.
 The arduous journey took over two months, with a waterless stretch of over 400 kilometres, and the scientific results, published by the Royal Society of South Australia, were of considerable importance.
 Several ABC radio broadcasts were made during the crossing, the link being made possible by a Traeger pedal wireless set.
 A call was also made to Simpson from near the centre of the Desert.

 A modern expedition.
-A particular highlight of recent years was the role the Society played in the Joint Army and Royal Geographical Society Great Sandy Desert Walk during May to July 1993.
-Five interstate Society members and the President of the Society formed the core of the walking party who traversed 880 kilometres with camels and travelled with the vehicular support team.
-Departing from Kintore on the Western Australian Northern Territory border, the expedition travelled across the Great Sandy Desert to Joanna Spring, a place carrying important Links with the Society, and continued through to Broome.
-The support party had a measure of sophistication undreamed of in the Society’s earlier expeditions: six wheel drive vehicles, refrigerators, HF radios and satellite Global Positioning System navigation units.
+A particular highlight of more recent years was the role the Society played in the Joint Army and Royal Geographical Society Great Sandy Desert Walk during May to July 1993.
+Five interstate Society members and the President of the Society formed the core of the walking party who traversed 880 kilometres with camels and travelled with a vehicular support team.
+Departing from Kintore on the Western Australian Northern Territory border, the expedition travelled across the Great Sandy Desert to Joanna Spring, a place carrying important links with the Society, and continued through to Broome.
+The support party had a measure of sophistication unimaginable to the Society’s earlier expeditions: six-wheel drive vehicles, refrigerators, high-frequency radios and satellite Global Positioning System navigation units.
 However, the desert was still as unforgiving as ever and two members had to be airlifted out in a medical evacuation.

-Memorials to explorers of the century.
-As the age of Australian exploration drew to a close around the turn of the century, the Society increased its interest in the exploits of past explorers.
-In recognising the merits of explorers that had gone before its foundation, the Society erected plaques and statues around Adelaide and South Australia to Matthew Flinders, Nicolas Baudin, John A. Horrocks, Edward John Eyre, Charles Sturt, John McDouall Stuart and, in recent years, to George Woodroffe Goyder.
+Memorials to Colonial Explorers.
+As the age of Australian exploration by Europeans drew to a close around the end of the nineteenth century, the Society increased its interest in the exploits of past European explorers.
+In recognising the merits of these explorers who had gone before its foundation, the Society erected plaques and statues around Adelaide and South Australia to Matthew Flinders, Nicolas Baudin, John A. Horrocks, Edward John Eyre, Charles Sturt, John McDouall Stuart and, in recent years, to George Woodroffe Goyder.